-See a doctor if you experience symptoms of astigmatism.
-Some symptoms may also be caused by other health or vision problems.
+See a doctor if you have symptoms of astigmatism.
+Some symptoms may also be due to other health or vision problems.

-Astigmatism is diagnosed by an optometrist (a licensed healthcare professional who diagnoses vision problems and eye diseases), or an ophthalmologist (a medical eye doctor who provides medical and surgical treatment of vision problems and eye diseases), through a comprehensive eye examination.
-Tests optometrists and ophthalmologists may use during your eye examination to diagnose astigmatism include:
+An optometrist or ophthalmologist diagnoses astigmatism through a comprehensive eye examination.
+An optometrist is a doctor who diagnoses vision problems and eye diseases.
+An ophthalmologist is a doctor who provides medical and surgical treatment of vision problems and eye diseases.
+There are several tests optometrists and ophthalmologists may use during your eye examination to diagnose astigmatism.

-During a VAT, your optometrist or ophthalmologist will have you read letters from a chart at a specific distance to determine how well you can see the letters.
+During a visual acuity assessment test, your doctor will ask you to read letters from a chart at a specific distance to determine how well you can see the letters.

-A refractor test is performed using a machine called an optical refractor.
-The machine has multiple corrective glass lenses (like eyeglass lenses) of different strengths.
-Your optometrist or ophthalmologist will ask you to read a chart while looking through different strength lenses on the optical refractor, until he finds a lens that appropriately corrects your vision.
+A refraction test uses a machine called an optical refractor.
+The machine has multiple corrective glass lenses of different strengths.
+Your doctor will ask you to read a chart while looking through lenses that are different strengths on the optical refractor.
+They’ll eventually find a lens that appropriately corrects your vision.

 Mild cases of astigmatism may not require treatment.
-Astigmatism that causes vision problems may be treated by an optometrist or ophthalmologist using one of the following methods:
+Your doctor may treat astigmatism that causes vision problems by using one of the following methods.

-Corrective eyeglasses and contact lenses prescribed by an optometrist or ophthalmologist are the most common and least invasive treatment for astigmatism.
+Corrective eyeglasses and contact lenses prescribed by a doctor are the most common and least invasive treatments for astigmatism.

-Ortho-K is a treatment that uses rigid contact lenses to temporarily correct the irregular curvature of the cornea.
-The rigid contact lenses are worm for limited periods of time, such as during sleep, and removed during the day.
-Some people are able to achieve clear vision during the day without corrective lenses when undergoing Ortho-K. The benefits of Ortho-K disappear when it is discontinued, and vision usually returns to what it was before treatment.
+Orthokeratology (Ortho-K) is a treatment that uses rigid contact lenses to temporarily correct the irregular curvature of your cornea.
+You’ll wear rigid contact lenses for limited periods of time.
+You may wear them during sleep and then remove them during the day.
+Some people have clear vision during the day without corrective lenses when undergoing Ortho-K. The benefits of Ortho-K are only present when using it.
+Your vision will return to its previous state after stopping Ortho-K.

-For severe cases of astigmatism, your doctor may recommend refractive surgery.
-This type of surgery uses lasers or small knives to reshape the cornea to permanently correct astigmatism.
+Your doctor may recommend refractive surgery if you have a severe case.
+This type of surgery involves using lasers or small knives to reshape your cornea.
+This will permanently correct your astigmatism.
 The three common surgeries for astigmatism are laser in situ keratomileusis (LASIK), photorefractive keratectomy (PRK), and radial keratotomy (RK).
 All surgeries carry some risks.
 Talk to your doctor about the risks and benefits before getting surgery for astigmatism.

-Vision can usually be restored to normal with corrective lenses, or after corrective surgery.
-There is no known way to prevent astigmatism from developing.
+Corrective lenses or surgery can usually restore your vision to normal.
+There’s no known way to prevent astigmatism from developing.

 Written by: Rose Kivi and Elizabeth Boskey, PhD